WEDR: History

-1990 – WEDR changed slogans from "Starforce 99" to "99 JAMZ", an Urban Contemporary with a notoriously wide variety playlist that ranged from R&B, Soul, and rap to Reggae on the weekends.
+1990 – WEDR changed slogans from "Starforce 99" to "99 JAMZ", an Urban Contemporary with a playlist that ranged from R&B, soul, and rap to reggae on the weekends.

 April 21, 1990 – The station's signal was increased from 16 kilowatts at 175 feet to 92 kilowatts at 1,014 feet.
 99 Jamz becomes a factor in the West Palm Beach-Boca Raton market.
 The signal reaches as far as the Caribbean.

 1992 – 99 Jamz becomes the top rated station in the Miami-Ft.
 Lauderdale market.
-Traffic Reporting for WEDR was handled by George Sheldon from 1990-1997.
+Traffic Reporting for WEDR was handled by George Sheldon from 1990 to 1997.

 2003 – Program Director and morning drive host, James T, migrates to sister station WHQT.
-James T. had been at WEDR for twenty years.
+James T. had been at WEDR for 20 years.
 WEDR began to skew more towards current format being a Mainstream Urban with the slogan "99 JAMZ, South Florida's Number One For All of Today's Hip Hop and R&B", then to "99 JAMZ, South Florida's Number One For Even More Of Today's Hip Hop and R&B" to compete with it new crosstown rival, Clear Channel-owned WMIB, "103.5 the Beat" (now an adult-hits format radio station).
 However, they do still play slower R&B and Classic Soul songs during Night JAMZ show in the overnight hours, despite most of them played on sister station WHQT.
 As a result of the change, Cedric Hollywood then hired radio Veteran Lorenzo "Ice-Tea" Thomas from the Washington, DC Market to do the Afternoon Jump-Off.
 Today, WEDR is exclusively rivaled at WPOW (Power 96).